antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Warn when expression is always true or false

-The first new warning that we are going to talk about has been a long time coming.
+The first new warning is extremely common.
 Consider the following code:

 ```csharp
 public void M(DateTime dateTime)